"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 Taken vocabulary in the Russian language

 Words of non-original origin are called taken.
-Borrowings arise both as a result of specific territorial contacts and as a result of the exchange of cultural information, when, together with new objects, concepts, native speakers receive words that designate them.
+Borrowings arise both as a result of specific territorial contacts and as a result of the exchange of cultural information, when, together with new objects and concepts, native speakers receive words denoting them.
 Borrowings are used not only to name new realities, but also to rename old ones.

-The following borrowings in the Russian language are distinguished:
+The following borrowings in the Russian language are highlighted:

 • from Slavic languages, namely, from the Old Church Slavonic language (see carefully: What are the signs of Old Church Slavonicisms?);